a20012251/mumbler/README.md

 ```

 It produces a random mumbler list starting with the word WORD and with length LENGTH.
 It uses ssh to call the other servers to leverage locality.

+###File Structure

+The zip files are located in /gpfs/gpfsfpo/gpfsX/ where X is 1, 2 or 3.
+Similarly, the precomputations are located in /gpfs/gpfsfpo/gpfsX_counts/.
+Each file was generated from its corresponding machine to improve network access.